 Licensed massage therapists will typically refuse to work with a customer who is visibly intoxicated.
 While they will work with customers who have had a glass of wine but are not drunk, massage experts recommend that you wait at least four hours after drinking alcohol before getting a massage.

-Long story short, (too much) alcohol and massage don’t mix well.
-Feel free to have a glass of wine or a mimosa pre-massage, but keep the Oktoberfest-style beer binge as an after-massage treat for maximum massage and alcohol enjoyment.
+Long story short, [too much] alcohol and massage don’t mix well.
+Feel free to have a glass of wine or a mimosa pre-massage, but keep the Oktoberfest-style beer binge as an after-massage treat if you’re hoping to get the best from both worlds.

 Marcy is the SVP of People and Communications at Zeel.
 In addition to overseeing the humans of Zeel, Marcy has written about workplace topics for more than 20 years both at Zeel and as VP of Content for Vault.com, a career information web site and publisher.